The shopping mall is a cultural and commercial phenomenon in America that most can relate to in some way or another.

 City X tracks the history of the modern shopping mall through perspectives of people living in a real, yet unnamed, city.
 Through voices, sounds, observations, and ruminations all scored to Muzak, the universal mall experience comes to life, for better or for worse.

 City X was commissioned by Hearing Voices with funding from the Corporation for Public Broadcasting.
 It was first broadcast in a shortened form on NPR's Living on Earth in 2004.
 The version presented here is the full length version of the piece.

-Jonathan Mitchell is the creator and producer of The Truth.
-He's contributed a wide range of pieces—documentaries, fictional stories, non-narrated sound collages, and original music— to all sorts of public radio programs: Radiolab, Studio 360, This American Life, The Next Big Thing, and All Things Considered, to name a few.
-His work has won many awards, including the Peabody, the Golden Reel, and the Gold Mark Time Award for Best Science Fiction Audio.
+Jonathan Mitchell is the creator and producer of The Truth, a podcast that makes short films without pictures.
+He's contributed a wide range of pieces-documentaries, fictional stories, non-narrated sound collages, and original music- to all sorts of public radio programs, including Radiolab, Studio 360, This American Life, The Next Big Thing, and The Story.
+He also made the music and sound design for two episodes of Nova on PBS.
 Mitchell studied music composition at University of Illinois and Mills College.
-He lives in New York City.
+He lives with his wife and big fluffy cat in New York City.

 BEHIND THE SCENES with Jonathan Mitchell